DLXPlugins/insta-admin/readme.txt

 = 4.0.3 =
 * Released 2022-12-12 (Plot Bunny)
-* Fixing JS bug when custom selectors are used to show Highlight and Share.
+* Fixing JS bug when custom selectors are used to show InstaAdmin Landing Page.
 * Props <a href="https://jahangiri.us/">Holly</a> for spotting the bug and naming this release.

 = 4.0.2 =